 - As the Good Book Says...: Meg recites Bible quotes to cast spells.

 - Body Horror: Actually doable due to Healing Factor.
-Angela is unarmed.
-What do you mean unarmed?
+Angela is literally unarmed.
 She chopped it off to use as a weapon.
 Yes, she uses a removed rib as a weapon once.

 - Bury Your Gays: Inverted as Meg and Angela are the only named cast members to end the story alive.